radujucan/TestProject/README.md

 * PDF presentation of the project
 * An Excel Report with all the created and executed Test Cases
-* JSRPreprocesor file for JMeter
+* JSRPreprocessor file for JMeter

 ### Description